efabless/Caravel_on_FPGA/README.md

 ```
 you will find the hex file generated in the same directory of the test.
 For this tutorial, you can modify the ``gpio_mgmt`` test to have [this](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/Caravel/C_program) C program  which toggles the mgmt gpio pin and enables the debug interface.

-2) Use Vivado to add the source files you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/src), along with the constraints file you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/constr) then click on "generate bitstream" you can find under "PROGRAM AND DEBUG" in the side bar.
+2) Use Vivado to add the source files you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/src), along with the constraint file you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/constr) then click on "generate bitstream" you can find under "PROGRAM AND DEBUG" in the side bar.
 You can also use the ready bitstream you can find [here](https://github.com/NouranAbdelaziz/Caravel_on_FPGA/tree/main/flash_programming/bit_file)

 3) To program the FPGA with the bit file.
 You can either do it through Vivado by clicking on "program device" under "Open Hardware Target Manager" or you can use [Digilent Adept](https://digilent.com/shop/software/digilent-adept/) to program the FPGA and use this command:
 ```